- Home

 Fig.1 Overview diagram describing the pipeline of the automated detection and evaluation of urine test strips, including the conducted studies, the resulting dataset and further image processing.
 (Flaucher M., et al., 2022)

-Smartphone-based colorimetric analysis takes this traditional method to a new level of precision and accessibility.
-By leveraging the high-resolution cameras and powerful processing capabilities of modern smartphones, this technology captures detailed images of the test strips after they have reacted with the urine sample.
-Advanced image processing algorithms then analyze the color changes in the images, comparing them to a reference database to determine the concentration of the analytes with high accuracy.
+Smartphone-based colorimetric analysis takes this traditional colorimetric testing method to a new level of precision, accessibility, and practicality.
+By fully leveraging the high-resolution built-in cameras and powerful on-board processing capabilities of modern smartphones—devices that are now ubiquitous in daily life—this innovative technology captures clear, detailed images of test strips immediately after they have reacted with a urine sample.
+Advanced, custom-developed image processing algorithms then meticulously analyze the subtle color changes in these images, cross-referencing them against a pre-established, calibrated reference database to accurately determine the concentration of target analytes with high reliability.

 The development of a smartphone-based urinalysis pipeline involves several key steps: image acquisition, preprocessing, object detection, color comparison, and result interpretation.